wacncontent/CustomizeTool/addCommentOutput/articles/redis-cache/cache-java-get-started.md

 - [Java](/documentation/articles/cache-java-get-started)
 - [Python](/documentation/articles/cache-python-get-started)

 Azure Redis Cache gives you access to a dedicated Redis cache, managed by Microsoft.
-Your cache is accessible from any application within Windows Azure.
+Your cache is accessible from any application within Azure.

 This topic shows you how to get started with Azure Redis Cache using Java.